limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 ![Flag: 2](/assets/images/posts/rotating-fortress-1.0.1-walkthrough/66e3c981.png)

-Now that I know that the cipher of these messages, let's write a script to decipher them for the sake of completeness.
+Now that I know the cipher of these messages, let's write a script to decipher them for the sake of completeness.
 The script takes in two arguments: the message as seen in the browser and the key.

 <div class="filename"><span>decrypt.sh</span></div>